 Our philosophy is to CRAWL, WALK, RUN.
 That means if you’re not ready to jump into an advanced VISUAL product configurator project, that’s fine, start with traditional guided selling.
 The same scenario goes with 2D vs 3D, start with the project that you’re most comfortable with.
 Our platform is built to support both guided selling and visual product configurations – all within the Powertrak toolset.

-Let’s take a look at a two different quoting and ordering experiences that Powertrak offers: guided selling vs. the interactive, visual product configurator.
+Let’s take a look at two different quoting and ordering experiences that Powertrak offers: guided selling vs. the interactive, visual product configurator.

 Select slides, tunnels, swings, and other accessories and place it onto the virtual 3D model.